snowch-notes/matrix-calculus/00-matrix-calc.md

 **Let's understand each entry:**

-**∂f/∂x**: This is ordinary calculus - one input, one output, one derivative.
+- df/dx: A scalar function of a scalar variable.
+This is ordinary calculus, one input, one output, one derivative.
 - ∂f/∂𝐱: A scalar function of a vector variable gives us a gradient vector.
 - ∂F/∂𝐗: A scalar function of an matrix variable gives us a matrix of partial derivatives.
 - ∂𝐟/∂x: A vector function of a scalar variable - we differentiate each component.